-You could be forgiven for not knowing about the sacred Buddhist sites in Orissa (Odisha).
+You could be forgiven for not knowing about the sacred Buddhist sites in Odisha.
 After all, they've only been excavated relatively recently and are largely unexplored.
 Yet, more than 200 Buddhist sites, scattered across the length and breadth of the state, were revealed by these archeological excavations.
 They show the prominence of Buddhism in Odisha from the 6th century BC to at least the 15th-16th centuries AD, with the 8th-10th centuries being the period when it really prospered.
-Buddhist teachings from all sects (including Hinayana, Mahayana, Tantayana and offshoots such as Vajrayana, Kalacakrayana and Sahajayana) are believed to have been conducted in Odisha, giving the state a rich Buddhist heritage.
+Buddhist teachings from all sects (including Hinayana, Mahayana, Tantrayana, and offshoots such as Vajrayana, Kalacakrayana, and Sahajayana) are believed to have been conducted in Odisha, giving the state a rich Buddhist heritage.

-The largest concentration of Buddhist remains can be found at three sites -- Ratnagiri, Udayagiri, and Lalitagiri -- referred to as the “Diamond Triangle”.
-The sites consist of a series of monasteries, temples, shrines, stupas, and beautiful sculptures of Buddhist... images.
-Their rural setting, amongst fertile hills and paddy fields, is both picturesque and peaceful.
+The largest concentration of Buddhist remains can be found at three sites -- Ratnagiri, Udayagiri, and Lalitgiri -- referred to as the “Diamond Triangle”.
+The sites consist of a series of monasteries, temples, shrines, stupas, and beautiful sculptures of Buddhist images.
+Their rural setting, among fertile hills and paddy fields, is both picturesque and peaceful.

 Odisha Tourism has spent the last few years developing tourist facilities around these important Buddhist sites, which are now one of the top tourist places to visit in Odisha.

 Odisha's "Diamond Triangle" of Buddhist sites (Ratnagiri, Udayagiri, and Lalitagiri) is located in the Assia Hills in the state's Jajpur district, about two hours north of Bhubaneshwar.
-The nearest airport is in Bhubaneshwar while the nearest major train station is in Cuttack.
+The nearest airport is in Bhubaneshwar, while the nearest major train station is in Cuttack.

 Indian Railway's special Mahaparinirvan Express Buddhist Tourist Train did start including Odisha's Buddhist sites in its itinerary, although this was unfortunately discontinued due to lack of promotion.
 Swosti Travels is the largest provider of travel services in Odisha and can take care of all arrangements, including car hire.

-Those who wish to visit the sites independently can stay at the Toshali hotel at Ratnagiri (opened in April 2013).
-It's conveniently located opposite the Archeological Museum and very close to Ratnagiri's Buddhist attractions.
+Those who wish to visit the sites independently can stay at the Toshali hotel at Ratnagiri, which opened in April 2013.
+It's conveniently located opposite the Archeological Museum at Ratnagiri and close to Ratnagiri's Buddhist attractions.
 Udayagiri is under 30 minutes west of Ratnagiri, while Lalitgiri is about 20 minutes south of Udayagiri and 40 minutes southwest of Ratnagiri.

 The cooler dry months from October to March are the most comfortable.
 Otherwise, the weather gets quite unbearably hot during April and May before the start of the monsoon.